-~ $ gem install jekyll bundler ~ $ jekyll new myblog ~ $ cd myblog ~/myblog $ bundle exec jekyll serve # => Now browse to http://localhost:4000
+# Install Jekyll and Bundler gems through RubyGems ~ $ gem install jekyll bundler # Create a new Jekyll site at ./myblog ~ $ jekyll new myblog # Change into your new directory ~ $ cd myblog # Build the site on the preview server ~/myblog $ bundle exec jekyll serve # Now browse to http://localhost:4000

 jekyll new . --force.

-That’s nothing, though.
+Building a Jekyll site with the default theme is just the first step.
 The real magic happens when you start creating blog posts, using the front matter to control templates and layouts, and taking advantage of all the awesome configuration options Jekyll makes available.